Introduction to Data Decay

 Address Validation prevents data decay by providing address accuracy at the point of entry and is designed to enable organisations to validate customer addresses and make empowered business decisions based on your enhanced data.

-You can also reach out to us and request a Data Audit where we assess the quality of your data.
-You can reduce the risks and costs of inaccurate and inconsistent data to help you support and manage the data part of your wider technical or marketing programs.
+You can also reach out to us and request a Data Audit where we assess the quality of your data, reducing the risks and costs of inaccurate data to help you support and manage your wider technical or marketing programs.

 The Hopewiser assessment service identifies inconsistencies and duplicates by validating against an agreed set of criteria and using the highest quality dataset providers.
 The output report details data quality metrics and supports you in planning in both cleansing, deduplication and enriching data programs.